emailjs/emailjs-mime-parser/README.md

 This seems like asynchronous but actually it is not.
 So always define `onheader`, `onbody` and `onend` before writing the first chunk of data to the parser.

+**message/rfc822** is automatically parsed if the mime part does not have a `Content-Disposition: attachment` header, otherwise it will be emitted as a regular attachment (as one long ArrayBuffer value).

 ## License

 **MIT**